Finland: conservative revolution is coming?

 I don’t agree.

-Right now they are a coherent party, unlike in the beginning.
+Currently, they are a coherent party, unlike in the beginning.
 That’s what you mean?

 Exactly.
 So they might go into government with our conservatives, and slash public spending on unemployment benefits.
-Luckily, unemployment is at a record low despite COVID-19, energy crisis and all of this.
+Luckily, unemployment is at a record low despite COVID-19, the energy crisis and all of this.
 There have never been so many working Finns in our history.
 And it’s still going down for the last 8 years, I believe.
-The people who are left unemployed now are long term ones.
+The people who are left unemployed now are long-term ones.
 The right-wing interpretation is that everyone who can be employed has been employed.
 So if you do not work now, it is your own fault, so you have to be forced to work.

 This is Margaret Thatcher style, just like with the debt.

 Yes, it is her all over again.
-And the victims of this kind of politics will be social spending: unemployment benefits. student grants, illness benefits.
+And the victims of this kind of politics will be social spending: unemployment benefits.
+Student grants, illness benefits.
 Not pensions, because old people vote no matter what, and they vote conservative.
-What can be possibly cut are social spendings and education – and they want to cut 9 billion euros in total.
+What can be possibly cut are social spendings and education — and they want to cut 9 billion euros in total.

 He used to be the minister of Interior and of Agriculture, now he will most likely head the government: Antti Petteri Orpo has been the leader of National Conservative Party since 2016.